rishabnayak/pHarmr/README.md

 ### What does your project do?
-pHarmr uses multiple sensors--pH, temperature, moisture--and feeds the real-time values through a Raspberry Pi and to a server.
-Our web application then polls the server for these values and displays them neatly on the screen.
+pHarmr uses multiple sensors--pH, temperature, moisture--and feeds the real-time values through a Raspberry Pi to a pub/sub, to which we subscribe, to extract data.
+Our web application polls the server once every 30s for these values and displays them on the screen.
-If the user adjusts any of the sensors, the whole process is reversed until the sensor receives the adjust instruction.
+If the user adjusts any of the sensors, the same path is used to communicate with the Pi.

 ### How did you build it?
-Hardware: NFT hydro system with LED grow light.
+Hardware: NFT hydro system with an LED grow light.
 Designed to be easily automated and require minimal maintenance.

-Software: The front-end web application uses a Vue framework with JavaScripting.
-For the server we used Adafruit, which connects directly to the Raspberry Pi.
+Software: The web application was built with Vue, Firebase and Node.JS.
+We used Adafruit-IO as the cloud pub/sub server, which connects directly to the Raspberry Pi.

 ### What challenges did you face?
-None of us had made a server before!
-We all spent a considerable amount of time learning Google IoT, Could Firestore, and Adafruit in order to get this project up and running.
+None of us had worked with a server that extensively before!
+We all spent a considerable amount of time learning Google IoT, Cloud Firestore, and Adafruit-IO in order to get this project up and running.
 While learning this very complicated and extremely new skill was daunting and frustrating at times, we are all ecstatic that we were able to accomplish something big we had never done before.

-Additionally, we all ran into lots of trouble while figuring out how to poll our server, send HTTP requests, and feed these values into our Vue web application.
+Additionally, we all ran into lots of trouble while figuring out how to poll our server, send HTTP requests, and feed these values into our web application.
 Again--these were all things we hadn't done before!
 All-in-all, it was an incredibly rewarding experience.

 Finally, we had a lot of trouble actually displaying the values we got from out polled data.
-Unfortunately it was very difficult to simply display our real-time data in our HTML tag.

 ### What accomplishments are you proud of?
 Definitely receiving that first 200 response from our HTTP request (and it actually contained the correct values)!
 Another big accomplishment was setting up our Raspberry-Pi with the Adafruit server.
 This is mainly because we spent almost all of the beginning stages of the hackathon trying to learn Google Cloud IoT and Cloud Firestore and we were glad to see some progress.
-Finally figuring out how to poll the server on JavaScript--WITHOUT destroying our memory--was probably our greatest accomplishment of the night.
+Finally figuring out how to poll the server on JavaScript--WITHOUT causing a stack overflow--was probably our greatest accomplishment of the night.
 This was a problem we spent many hours on and asked many mentors for help with.

 ### What did you learn while building this?
 A lot of the software we were working with are extremely finicky.
 It was very difficult to debug--especially since this